-Under no circumstances should you turn the slitter shaft while changing knives; otherwise the swivel screws (11) and small metal plates (10) will fall down.
+Under no circumstances should you turn the cutting cylinder while changing knives; otherwise the swivel screws (11) and small metal plates (10) will fall down.

-Here's how to proceed to change the knives.
+Here's how to proceed to change the knife.

+- These prerequisites must be fulfilled:

 - Main switch is switched off and secured.

 - The electrotechnical regulations are heeded.

 - Knife block is slid.